 Helping Medical Malpractice Victims through the Complexities of a Claim

 If you were injured during a hospital stay, contact a law firm with 30 years of personal injury experience to discuss the merits of your case.
-With offices in Washington, D.C. and Baltimore, the skilled lawyers of Schochor, Federico and Staton, P.A. have received numerous awards for their service to injured patients.
+With offices in Washington, D.C. and Baltimore, the skilled lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. have received numerous awards for their service to injured patients.
 Schedule your confidential consultation today by contacting the office at 410-234-1000 or completing our contact form.